People say technology is everyone’s friend, but this becomes hard to believe when technological devices start malfunctioning.

 - The belt is making some squealy noises

-- Check your product manual for loading instructions and follow accordingly.
+- Check your product manual for loading instructions and follow them accordingly.

 - Ensure all four feet of the washer are leveled by tightening the nuts against the washer cabinet.